Greys Hut

 Location

 Karamea catchment.
 Map BQ22.
 Grid Ref: E1539304/ N5434543 (BQ22 393 345).
 Altitude 85m.
-Greys Hut is located on a bush terrace on the TR of the Karamea River, 1-2 hours walk upstream from the Karamea Gorge.
+Greys Hut is located in Kahurangi National Park on a bush terrace on the TR of the Karamea River, 1-2 hours walk upstream from the Karamea Gorge.
 Although inside the Kahurangi National Park boundary, it is fairly low-use hut.
 For the last few years, it has averaged around 15 visits per year, around 50% of which are kayaking parties, many of whom don't stay overnight.
 Foot parties comprise a mix of fishers, hunters and trampers.
 The forest around the Hut is predominantly beech and hardwood.

 Access